Liverpool Shopping Park: Phase 1

-M&S Food Hall, Boots, H&M, Superdrug, Smyths Toys, TK Maxx, JD Sports, Foot Asylum, River Island, Regatta and fashion retailer Outfit, whose brands include Topshop, Topman, Miss Selfridge and Dorothy Perkins in selected stores.
+M&S FoodHall, Boots, H&M, Superdrug, Smyths Toys, TK Maxx, JD Sports, Footasylum, River Island, Regatta and fashion retailer Outfit (store) whose brands include Topshop, Topman, Miss Selfridge and Dorothy Perkins in selected stores.
+Frankie & Benny's was the sole survivor of the previous tenants (except for McDonald's and Hollywood Bowl) and was incorporated in the phase in a new building.